Xilinhot: Geography

 The elevation of Xilinhot is approximately 990 m.
 The city is 610 and 620 km from Beijing and Hohhot (the capital of Inner Mongolia), respectively.

 Climate

 Xilinhot experiences a cold semi-arid climate (Köppen BSk) with long, very dry, and bitter winters and short, hot summers.
 The monthly 24-hour average temperature ranges from −18.8 °C in January to 21.6 °C in July, with an annual mean temperature of 3.04 °C. With monthly percent possible sunshine ranging from 59 percent in July to 73 percent in February, sunshine is abundant year-round.
 The city receives 2,970 hours of sunshine per year; due to the aridity, the diurnal temperature variation frequently approaches and exceeds 15 C-change.
 Most of the 264 mm of annual rainfall occurs in July and August.

+Administrative divisions

+Xilinhot is further divided into 8 subdistricts, 1 town, and 3 sums.